IKIM-Essen/ClusterDocs/docs/tldr.md

 when a team member leaves.
 Home capacity and filesystem behavior are also not intended for large recurring instrument ingestion.

+For collaboration, request a project whose Unix group contains every approved member.
+A setgid project directory keeps new files associated with that group;
+it does not authorize disclosure or make files group-writable by itself.
+Use the [data-sharing guide](reference/data-sharing.md) for colleagues in your project, other RCC groups, and external recipients.

 Read [Class 12: efficient local I/O](course/class-12-efficient-io.md),
 [Class 13: storage architecture](course/class-13-storage-architecture.md), and
 the [storage and transfer reference](reference/storage-transfer.md).